Tramaine Brock: 2010 season

-Brock signed as an undrafted free agent by Buffalo Bills after going unselected in the 2010 NFL draft on April 26, 2010.
-The team later released him on September 14, 2010, but signed with the practice squad the next day.
-Five days later, he signed on to the active roster.
-Brock would be released again on October 12, then put on the practice squad two days later.
-He was signed to the 49ers active roster on October 27.
-Brock made his NFL debut against the Denver Broncos and that year only played in three games and recorded only four tackles for the 49ers.
+Brock signed as an undrafted free agent by the 49ers after going unselected in the 2010 NFL draft on April 26, 2010.
+The team later released him on September 14, but signed him to the practice squad the next day.
+On September 20, he signed on to the active roster.
+Brock would be released again on October 12, then re-signed on the practice squad two days later.
+He was signed to the active roster on October 27.
+Brock made his NFL debut against the Denver Broncos and that year only played in three games and recorded only four tackles.

 2011 season

-In 2011, Brock played in 11 games but he missed three games due to a hand injury.
-That year Brock recorded six tackles and two interceptions.
-He got his first interception in the first game of the season versus the Seattle Seahawks and his second versus the Dallas Cowboys with an 18-yard return.
+In 2011, Brock played in 11 games, but missed three games due to a hand injury.
+That year, he recorded six tackles and two interceptions.
+Brock got his first interception in the first game of the season against the Seattle Seahawks and his second against the Dallas Cowboys the following week with an 18-yard return.

 2012 season

 Brock later signed a one-year deal with the 49ers on March 12, 2012.
-During the 2012 season, Brock played all 16 games, mostly on special teams, and recorded 16 tackles for the year.
+During the 2012 season, Brock played all 16 games, mostly on special teams, and recorded 16 tackles.
 During a game against the St. Louis Rams, he forced a key fumble late in the game that led to a go-ahead score by the 49ers.

 At the end of the 2012 season, Brock and the 49ers appeared in Super Bowl XLVII.
 He contributed on special teams, but the 49ers fell to the Baltimore Ravens by a score of 34–31.